 Check out my best bets under $200/night for an affordable Tulum getaway on the beach road south.
 Try different dates since they can vary widely based on bookings and season.
 Some have AC overnight and all have private baths:

-Nueva Vida de Ramiro The cheapest room options are without AC, but this hotel has a nice private beach and included breakfast.
-Free Wifi in public areas.
+Rosa Del Viento One of the last hotels on the beach road, but this hotel has a nice private beach and included breakfast.
+AC, and free Wifi in public areas.